+ More About David

 Bio coming soon...

-Steve has been teaching and practicing Qigong (universal and I Liq Chuan) and other internal martial arts since 2002, and has travelled the world to learn from many high level instructors.
+Steve has been teaching and practicing Qigong (universal and I Liq Chuan) and other internal martial arts since 2002, and has traveled the world to learn from many high level instructors.

 Rossi is an advanced Yoga practitioner who has completed 4 levels and over 500 hours of teacher training under Nicky Knoff.